dovydas55/Dots_Reborn/README.md

 * All icons are homemade by developers

 #### Knows bugs:
 * There is a glitch in the animation when a vertical line of dots is erased.
-This however does not influence gameplay in any way, the right colored dots end up in the right places, but the animation of the transision is a little off.
+This however does not influence gameplay in any way, all the right colored dots end up in the right places.